North Dakota PIP insurance

 What is PIP insurance?

 PIP insurance, or personal injury protection, is a coverage available and sometimes required in “no-fault” accident states like North Dakota.
-In a no-fault state, your own PIP insurance coverage can be used to cover injury related expenses, regardless of who caused the motor vehicle accident.
+In a no-fault state, your own PIP insurance coverage can be used to cover injury-related expenses, regardless of who caused the motor vehicle accident.
 While PIP coverage is optional in some states, it is mandatory in North Dakota.

 A car insurance policy is typically broken down into three parts: coverage for another party when you are liable, physical damage coverage for your vehicle and coverage for your injuries.
-Bodily injury liability is also mandatory in North Dakota, but only provides coverage for another party when you or someone driving your vehicle causes an accident.
+Bodily injury liability insurance is also mandatory in North Dakota, but only provides coverage for another party when you or someone driving your vehicle causes an accident.
 Collison and comprehensive are the two main coverages designed to provide compensation for damage to your vehicle and cover the cost of repairs.

 PIP insurance is the coverage designed to financially protect you and your passengers for medical costs.
 It can be compared to medical payments, or MedPay, coverage available in other states, although it has broader coverage than MedPay, as will be discussed in a later section.